pawanpaudel93/argateway/README.md

 # ArGateway

-ArGateway is a library for managing and selecting Arweave gateways based on various routing methods.
+ArGateway is a library for selecting Arweave gateways based on various routing methods.
 It provides a caching mechanism for efficient gateway selection and retrieval of online gateways.

 ## Features